marcin-wosinek/blog/_posts/2013-10-19-The-angular-way-MeetJs-Summit.md

 * games

 ## Angular MV*
-* model provided by services - fed with data from rest service
+* model provided by services - fed with data from rest services
 * view - html with angular-specific extensions: directives
 * controller - code directly bound with view
-* directives - js that deals with DOM manipulation
+* directives - JS that deals with DOM manipulation

 ## Concepts separation
 * you can touch DOM only in directives - doing it in controller is very bad idea
-* controllers are supposed to have as little logic as possibile - getting data form REST, and data manipulation should be placed in services
+* controllers are supposed to have as little logic as possible - getting data form REST, and data manipulation should be placed in services
 * while it's possible to have computation in view, it's more testable to have it in controllers

 ## Directives